Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 Telehealth Services

-Still desiring telehealth services?
-We can absolutely do that!
-For some people telehealth really IS the best way to go.
+Ok, so all this in-person stuff is a great vibe, but if you are still desiring telehealth services, we can absolutely do that!
+For some people telehealth really IS the best approach.

-Maybe you desire my services, but you don’t live close by, or it is a hardship for you to get to a physical office.
-Maybe you just feel safer meeting from your own home or space, or you wold like the anonymity of meeting with someone from further away, or it’s just more convenient for you to meet via telehealth, or you simply just prefer that approach.
-That’s totally okay, too!
+Maybe you desire my services, but you don’t live close by, or it is a hardship for you to travel to the physical office.
+Maybe you just feel safer meeting from your own home, or you wold like the anonymity of working with a counselor who is further away from where you live, or you just like the telehealth option.

-I can serve you via telehealth as long as you are physically located within the state of Missouri for your services with me.
+I can serve you via telehealth as long as you are physically located within the state of Missouri at the time of your services with me.
 I also have clients who sometimes prefer the flexibility of switching back and forth from an in-person meeting when it works well for them, and telehealth when they cannot get away from work or make it to my office for a session.
-It can be a wonderful benefit to have the flexibility to do this vs the disruption of a missed session!
+It can be a wonderful benefit to have the flexibility to do this rather than having to miss a session!

-There are sometimes cases in which telehealth may not be an appropriate approach, but if someone is a good candidate for it, it can sometimes be the right or best choice for their circumstances.
-I’ve had a lot of success treating many people well via telehealth—even for trauma work and EMDR treatment.
+There are sometimes cases in which telehealth may not be an appropriate approach, but if someone is a good candidate for it, telehealth can be the right choice for their circumstances.

-Still want to know more about my style and approach?
+Want to know MORE about my style and approach?

 EMPOWERING